JonathanBout/Portfolio.Backend/README.md

 # Portfolio.Backend
 This repository contains the backend for [my portfolio site](https://jonathanbout.com).

-Currently, all it does is loading my most used programming languages from GitHub using the GraphQL API, but I might extend it in the future.
+It currently supports:
+- Proxying requests to skillicons.dev for caching
+- Accessing GitHub stats, retrieved with the GraphQL API
+- Accessing Gravatar icons of users

+It also has some endpoints for JWT authentication and managing the cache.